thegleb/CarND-Capstone/docs/writeup.md

  and placing random number of traffic lights (red, green or yellow) at random positions and with some transformations such as rotation or scaling.

+ The external dataset [3] used for training the simulator model was composed by 888 green lights, 1430 red lights and 254 yellow lights.

 ### Site data